-§275c.
 ADVANCED STATISTICS.
-(Credit may be obtained in Mathematics or Education.)
-Four hours credit.
+(Credit may be Mathematics or Education.)
+Four hours credit. §275c.
+(Credit may be obtained in

 277. CHILD PSYCHOLOGY.
 Three hours credit.

 A study of the growth, adjustments, and capacities of children from conception through the elementary school years.
 Emphasis is placed upon what to do in guiding the development of normal children.